da-kurlzzzzz/pacpac/README.md

 And everything will be installed

+Important: file format was changed from plain text to yaml and most remarks are useless now.
+I will update README soon

 # Basic syntax
 The syntax in comments is as of now just meant for stuff like `grep` but maybe I'll extend the scripts's capabilities